Prefix-bounded matrices: Prefix-bounded matrices

-This immediately yields a result conjectured by Brualdi and Dahl~\cite{brualdi2023multi} (see Conjecture 5.12 in their paper), which we now describe.
-For a positive integer $k$, they call a $(0,\pm1)$-valued square matrix a {\bf $\boldsymbol{k}$-regular ASM} if the entry-sum of each row and each column is $k$, and the entry-sum of each horizontal and vertical prefix lies between $0$ and $k$.
+Note that the integer Carath\'eodory property implies that the family $\mathcal{A} = \{A_1, \dots, A_k\}$ in Corollary~\ref{cor:int-decomp-spec} can be chosen such that the number of distinct members of the family $\mathcal{A}$ is at most $nm+1$.

-\Corollary Every $k$-regular alternating sign matrix can be expressed as the sum of $k$ pairwise pattern-disjoint alternating sign matrices, where the pattern of a matrix is the set of positions of its non-zero entries. \eCo \Proof The polytope of $k$-regular ASMs is the polyhedron of entry-bounded PBMs in the special case when the lower bound $\Phi\sp 1$ is identically $k$ in the last column and $0$ elsewhere; $\Phi\sp 2$ is identically $k$ in the last row and $0$ elsewhere; the upper bounds $\Gamma\sp 1$ and $\Gamma\sp 2$ are identically $k$; and the entry bounds $f$ and $g$ are identically $-1$ and $+1$, respectively.
-Apply Corollary~\ref{int-decomp-spec} to this setting, and observe that sign-consistency ensures that the obtained ASMs are pairwise pattern-disjoint, completing the proof. \FBOX
+Corollary~\ref{cor:int-decomp-spec} immediately yields a result conjectured by Brualdi and Dahl~\cite{brualdi2023multi}, formulated as Conjecture~5.12 in their paper, which we now describe.
+For a positive integer $k$, they call a $(0,\pm1)$-valued square matrix a {\bf $\boldsymbol{k}$-regular ASM} if the entry sum of each row and each column is $k$, and the entry sum of each horizontal and vertical prefix lies between $0$ and $k$. \begin{corollary} Every $k$-regular alternating sign matrix can be expressed as the sum of $k$ pairwise pattern-disjoint alternating sign matrices, where the pattern of a matrix is the set of positions of its non-zero entries. \end{corollary} \begin{proof} The polytope of $k$-regular ASMs is the polyhedron of entry-bounded PBMs in the special case when the lower bound $\Phi^1$ is identically $k$ in the last column and $0$ elsewhere; $\Phi^2$ is identically $k$ in the last row and $0$ elsewhere; the upper bounds $\Gamma^1$ and $\Gamma^2$ are identically $k$; and the entry bounds $f$ and $g$ are identically $-1$ and $+1$, respectively.
+Apply Corollary~\ref{cor:int-decomp-spec} to this setting, and observe that sign-consistency ensures that the obtained ASMs are pairwise pattern-disjoint, completing the proof. \end{proof}

-Now, we turn to the problem of characterizing the existence of PBMs with entry-bounds and total-sum bounds.
-We first derive the unique strong pairs $(p\sp *_1, b\sp *_1)$ and $(p\sp *_2, b\sp *_2)$ bordering $Q\sp 1$ and $Q\sp 2$, respectively.
-Recall the definition of separated segments within a totally ordered set $U$ from Section~\ref{PB-g-poli}, which we now apply to the rows and columns of the ground-set $S_{m,n}$.
+Now, we turn to the problem of characterizing the existence of PBMs with entry bounds and total-sum bounds.
+We first derive the unique strong pairs $(p^*_1, b^*_1)$ and $(p^*_2, b^*_2)$ bordering $Q^1$ and $Q^2$, respectively.
+Recall the definition of separated segments within a totally ordered set $U$ from Section~\ref{sec:pb-g-poli}, which we now apply to the rows and columns of the ground set $S_{m,n}$.
 There is a natural one-to-one correspondence between subsets of $S_{m,n}$ and systems of separated horizontal segments~---~where no restrictions are imposed between segments of different rows.
-For a given subset $X \subseteq S_{m,n}$, let $\mathcal{I}\sp {\mathrm{ho}}(X)$ and $\mathcal{I}\sp {\mathrm{ve}}(X)$ denote the system of the maximal horizontal and vertical segments in $X$, respectively.
+For a given subset $X \subseteq S_{m,n}$, let $\mathcal{I}^{\mathrm{ho}}(X)$ and $\mathcal{I}^{\mathrm{ve}}(X)$ denote the system of the maximal horizontal and vertical segments in $X$, respectively.
 Both systems are, by definition, separated.